 - Towards to Courts, the advocates have the duties of maintaining a respectful attitude, conducting themselves with dignity, not trying to influence the court by illegal means, dressing up in the prescribed manner and not prosecuting an innocent person for conviction knowingly.

 An Advocate is a professional or an expert in the field of law.
-The laws governing Advocates is the Advocates Act, 1961 was given by the Ashok Kumar Sen, the then priest of India.
-The Advocates Act, 1961 is a law go by the Parliament and is controlled and implemented by the Bar Council of India.
-The Bar Council of India is the chief administrative body to manage the system and consistency of law in India.
+The law governing Advocates is the Advocates Act, 1961 which was introduced by the Ashok Kumar Sen, the then Law Minister of India.
+The Advocates Act, 1961 is a law passed by the Parliament and is controlled and implemented by the Bar Council of India.
+The Bar Council of India is the chief administrative body to manage the whole system and consistency of law in India.

 In India, each State has its own Bar Council whose role is to register the Advocates willing to practice within a particular State or region.
-The registration of an Advocate with a State Bar Council does not limit him to practice in that particular State or region and is permitted to show up in any court in India.
-Basically, the State Bar Councils has the role of dividing the workload of the Bar Council of India.
-The State Bar Councils could deal with the local issues in smoother ways.
+The registration of an Advocate with a State Bar Council does not limit him to practice in that particular State or region and such an advocate is permitted to show up in any court in India.
+Basically, the State Bar Councils have the role of dividing the workload of the Bar Council of India.
+The State Bar Councils deal with the local issues in smoother ways.

-The procedure for being an Advocate in India is of twofold.
-Firstly, the applicant must be a law graduate from a registered organisation in India (or from one of the four perceived Universities in the United Kingdom).
-Secondly, the applicant must pass the following skills enlisted in the Bar Council of the State where the applicant wishes to enroll.
+The requirements for being an Advocate in India are twofold.
+Firstly, the applicant must be a law graduate from a registered institution in India (or from one of the four perceived Universities in the United Kingdom).
+Secondly, the applicant must pass the skills enlisted in the Bar Council of the State where the applicant wishes to enroll.

 Right of Practice:

 The expression ‘right to practice’ in terms of the legal profession refers to an exclusive right given to advocates to practice law before courts and tribunals.
 The right to practice is protected at two levels and they are as follows: